Tarzan (1999 soundtrack)

-Tarzan: An Original Walt Disney Records Soundtrack is the soundtrack for the 1999 Disney animated film, Tarzan.
-The songs on the soundtrack were composed by Phil Collins, and the instrumental score by Mark Mancina.
+Tarzan: An Original Walt Disney Records Soundtrack is the soundtrack for the 1999 Disney animated feature film Tarzan.
+The songs on the soundtrack were composed by Phil Collins and the instrumental score was composed by Mark Mancina.
 The song "You'll Be in My Heart" won both the Academy Award for Best Original Song and the Golden Globe Award for Best Original Song and received a Grammy Award nomination for Best Song Written for a Motion Picture, Television or Other Visual Media, while the soundtrack album won a Grammy Award for Best Soundtrack Album.
 For his contribution to the soundtrack, Collins received an American Music Award for Favorite Adult Contemporary Artist.

 Tarzan was the first Disney soundtrack to be recorded in multiple languages for different markets with Phil Collins also recording French, German, Italian and Spanish versions of the soundtrack, and he was assisted by composer Éric Serra to record and produce the French versions of the songs.